-Strengthening the Grasp
+Strengthening the Gap

-Direction: Based on what you have learned about how diploid zygote was formed from haploid gametes, complete the flow chart by providing a short description for each stage of the entire process.
+Direction: Based on what you have learned about how diploid zygote was formed from haploid gametes, complete the flow chart by providing short description in each stages of the entire process.
 Use the key words below in constructing your sentences.
 Write your answers on the answer sheets provided.